tjfulle/matmodlab/_sources/solmeth.txt

 Each step component, from time :math:`t=0` to :math:`t=t_f` is subdivided into a user-specified number of "frames" and the material model evaluated at each frame.
-When volumetric strain, deformation gradient, displacement, or velocity are specified for a step, *matmodlab* internally determines the corresponding strain components.
-If a component of stress is specified, *matmodlab* determines the strain increment that minimizes the distance between the prescribed stress component and model response.
+When volumetric strain, deformation gradient, displacement, or velocity are specified for a step, Matmodlab internally determines the corresponding strain components.
+If a component of stress is specified, Matmodlab determines the strain increment that minimizes the distance between the prescribed stress component and model response.

 .. _Stress Control: